Copenhagen for a student – a guide to the city

 Copenhagen’s cultural scene is well established.
 Apart from numerous museums, galleries and theaters, lots of events are taking place throughout the year.
 Let’s name just a few of them:

-Distortion Festival – each summer Copenhagen’s streets are taken over by fans of electronic music.
-Over 100,000 people take part in daytime parties in Nørrebro and Vesterbro, at night they rush to the best clubs of the city.
+- Distortion Festival – each summer Copenhagen’s streets are taken over by fans of electronic music.
+Over 100,000 people take part in daytime parties in Nørrebro and Vesterbro, at night they rush to the best clubs in the city.

-Copenhagen Jazz Festival is one of the city’s oldest music festivals and one of the biggest in Europe.
+- Copenhagen Jazz Festival – one of the city’s oldest music festivals and one of the biggest in Europe.
 It takes place during the summer and is full of inclusive events in the streets, city squares and music clubs.

 There are many more festivals in Copenhagen – smaller, more local, in different neighborhoods with various lead subjects.